Grammy-nominated music group UB40 are one the most successful British bands that made the history of reggae.

-We have so many achievements to choose from over the last 40 years that I could write a list, but I guess our greatest one is just that we are still going after all this time – with as much or more enthusiasm than ever.
+We have so many achievements to choose from over the last 40-plus years that I could write a list, but I guess our greatest one is just that we are still going after all this time – with as much or more enthusiasm than ever.
 As long as we can keep playing live at this same level of enjoyment, we don’t want to stop.

 The disappointment for me was that there were artists there solely for the commercial boost it gave their careers.
-I remember Whitney Houston’s team insisting that a large Coke banner (her sponsor) had to be prominently displayed for the TV cameras, which meant it covered the Mandela backdrop while she was on stage.
-It was a much more satisfying experience playing our own concerts in South Africa after Mandela’s release, election to President and the outlawing of apartheid.
+I remember Whitney Houston’s team insisting that a large Coke banner [her sponsor] had to be prominently displayed for the TV cameras, which meant it covered the Mandela backdrop while she was on stage.
+It was a much more satisfying experience playing our own concerts in South Africa after Mandela’s release, his election to President and the outlawing of apartheid.
 I believe we still hold the live audience record there, 210,000 people over three nights.

-Wow!
-Are there still artists you would like to collaborate with, at this stage of your career?
+Are there any artists you would like to collaborate with?

 One can’t know the future of any genre of music, but I believe reggae will continue to develop and inform all types of dance and pop music as it has done for the last fifty years.
 We travel the world over, and every country has its own home-grown reggae artists, so its global acceptance and growth are assured.